 The Purchaser further understands that there is no refund of any kind offered.
-It is at the sole discretion of PTG to issue any refund it deems appropriate and that a service fee of not more than 3.20% may apply upon refund and that there are no guarantees of any kind given.
+It is at the sole discretion of PTG to issue any refund it deems appropriate and that a service fee of not more than 3.20% or Country Currency adjustment as charged by PayPal may apply upon refund and that there are no guarantees of any kind given.
 The products and services are sold “as is”.
 Purchaser enters into this agreement of their own accord, without coercion of any kind from (David D Dube and/or Polaris Trading Group) or any other affiliate.
 Purchaser further holds (David D Dube and/or Polaris Trading Group) harmless of any monetary loss, and/or emotional damage that may result from any decision(s)/action(s) Purchaser may make trading, or in the course of otherwise using the products, supplied information, and/or services.

 Clicking on the Submit Order Button on our web site serves as Purchaser’s signature attesting to Purchaser having read, understanding, and agreeing to this agreement in full.